No. 10, Upping St.

-No. 10, Upping St. is the second studio album by English band Big Audio Dynamite, led by Mick Jones, the former lead guitarist and co-lead vocalist of the Clash.
-The album's title is a pun on 10 Downing Street, the headquarters of the Government of the United Kingdom.
+No. 10, Upping St. is the second studio album by the English band Big Audio Dynamite, led by Mick Jones, the former lead guitarist and co-lead vocalist of the Clash.
+The album's title is a pun on 10 Downing Street, the residency and office of the prime minister of the United Kingdom.
 The album reunited Jones for one album with former Clash bandmate Joe Strummer, who was a co-producer of the album and co-writer of 5 of its 9 songs.